tydeno/Ploto/README.md

 2. If you start to use Ploto and you have Logs created by GUI or any other manager in C:\Users\me.chia\mainnet\plotter\, Get-PlotoJobs wont the able to read the status.
 Make sure you delete/move all existing Logs in said path.
 3. Download Ploto as .ZIP from [here](https://github.com/tydeno/Ploto/archive/refs/heads/main.zip)
-4. Get the PlotoSpawnerConfig.json, adjust it to your needs and make sure its stored in C:\Users\YourUserName\.chia\mainnet\config
+4. Get the PlotoSpawnerConfig.json, adjust it to your needs and make sure its stored in C:\Users\Tydeno\.chia\mainnet\config (adjust Tydeno to your username)
 5. Import-Module "Ploto" (make sure you change the path to Ploto.psm1 to reflect your situation)
 ```powershell
 Import-Module "C:\Users\Me\Downloads\Ploto\Ploto.psm1"